play-curious/bondage.js/README.md

     // Select based on the option's index in the array (if you don't select an option, the dialog will continue past them) result.select(1);
+  } else if (result instanceof bondage.CommandResult) {
+     // If the text was inside <<here>>, it will get returned as a CommandResult string, which you can use in any way you want console.log(result.text);
   }
 }